cohosh/marionette/README.md

 marionette
 ==========

-This is a Go port of the [marionette][] programmable networy proxy.
+This is a Go port of the [marionette][] programmable protocol obfuscation tool..

 [marionette]: https://github.com/marionette-tg/marionette